 “Consumers recognize that the ‘free’ content they enjoy in emails and online does come at a cost, and they’ve proven willing to ‘pay for it’ by accepting ads,” Kupietzky said.
 “However, our research shows that trust and relevancy are also extremely important to keep from alienating audiences.
 That’s why working with a monetization partner who can help make the right matches between advertisers and publishers is so important.”

-Trust and engagement may be up when consumers trust the source, but sometimes people end up cutting ties with a publisher.
+Trust and engagement may be higher when consumers trust the source, but sometimes people end up cutting ties with a publisher or brand.
 While that’s not an ideal situation for publishers or advertisers, researchers found that both parties can find a silver lining in the process.

-According to the survey, 75 percent of respondents said they choose to unsubscribe from a newsletter.
+According to the survey, 75% of respondents said they choose to unsubscribe from a newsletter if they no longer wish to receive it.
 That’s a better alternative for publishers than having their emails marked as spam.

-Email providers like Google’s Gmail and Microsoft Outlook have robust anti-spam features that automatically send messages from certain addresses straight into the spam folder.
+Email providers such as Gmail and Outlook have robust anti-spam features that automatically send messages from certain addresses straight into the spam folder.
 If more and more users mark messages as spam, these email providers will eventually deliver those messages directly into the spam folder as well, leaving their contents unseen.

-Researchers said just 25 percent of recipients said they mark emails they no longer want to receive as spam.
-Officials said this “points to respect for the brand” from the remaining 75 percent of respondents and a “desire to do no harm just because their interests change.”
+Research has found that just 25% of recipients mark unwanted emails as spam.
+Officials said this “points to respect for the brand” from the remaining 75% of respondents and a “desire to do no harm just because their interests change.”